-Van Vleck High School environmental science students participated in field trips on September 26, 2019, and January 15, 2020.
-Sherry Martinez's class collected data at MAT01 (Fig. 8).
-Physics students from Palacios High School participated in field trips on September 25, 2019, and February 13, 2020.
-Mark Garrett's students collected data at MAT02 (Fig. 8).
+Van Vleck High School from Sherry Martinez's environmental science class collect data at MAT01 (Fig. 8).
+Science students from Palacios High School collect data at MAT02 (Fig. 8).
+A new teacher will be joining the program for the 2021-2022 academic year.
 The MAT03 profile location (Fig. 8) has seen a significant increase in beach width, including a coppice mound field with intermittent swales that usually contain water, marsh plants, and venomous snakes.
 It has become dangerous for students, teachers, and staff to collect profile data at this location without the proper protective gear.
-Though beach profile data is no longer collected at MAT03, Van Vleck and Palacios High Schools will continue data mapping via GPS of the shoreline and vegetation-line positions at this site.
+Though beach profile data is no longer collected at MAT03, Van Vleck and Palacios High Schools continue mapping via GPS of the shoreline and vegetation line positions at this site.
+Bureau scientists visited the Matagorda area sites on May 20, 2021.